Baylor vs. Ole Miss Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - Against the spread, Baylor is 9-4-0 this year.

-- The Bears have been favored by 1 point or more eight times this season and are 5-3 ATS in those matchups.
+- So far this season, the Bears have been installed as favorites by a 1-point margin or more eight times and are 5-3 ATS in those contests.

-- Baylor's games this year have hit the over six times in 13 opportunities (46.2%).
+- Baylor has hit the over in 46.2% of its opportunities this year (six times in 13 games with a set point total).

-- When Baylor puts up more than 25 points, it is 7-3 against the spread and 9-1 overall.
+- When Baylor records more than 25.0 points, it is 7-3 against the spread and 9-1 overall.

-- Baylor is 4-1 against the spread and 5-0 overall when the team amasses more than 428.8 yards.
+- In games that Baylor picks up over 428.8 yards, the team is 4-1 against the spread and 5-0 overall.

-- This year, the Bears have 14 turnovers, six fewer than the Rebels have takeaways (20).
+- The Bears have turned the ball over 14 times this season, six fewer than the Rebels have forced (20).

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.